 Artistic, stylish, colorful, contemplative, fantastical stories about exploring worlds and different ways of life in the universe.
 Dandy is much more comedic but can share some of the heartfelt moments of Kaiba.
 A few episodes of Dandy look straight out of Kaiba.
 Both series take such beautiful and courageous liberty with their art direction.

 Very similar atmosphere and style.
 They each have pretty intense endings which leave you questioning the characters' motives.

 The last of humanity fighting a mysterious enemy.
 Sidonia's story is paced better/faster than Titan and introduces new plot points regularly to keep you interested.
 Sidonia is like Titan in space with mechs and a stronger plot and characters.
 I feel like Sidonia accomplishes what Titan is trying to do much better.

 Completely different manga and style.
 However, same mangaka.
 It is very interesting to see how his style differs between the two.
-If you're bummed about Me and the Devil Blues' cancellation then Prison School is an interesting read to see how the author went in a completely different direction.
-You can see subtleties he carried over between the two like the dynamic camera angles and use of perception.
+Prison School is an interesting read to see how the author went in a completely different direction.
+You can see subtleties he carried over between the two like the dynamic camera angles and use of perspective.
 The nicely rendered environments and facial reactions too.
 I thoroughly enjoy them both and I feel like I appreciate one more for having read the other.

 Incredibly depressing, tragic and beautiful.
 Worth reading over and over.

 Very similar style in which they tell their stories.
 You see events from different perspectives and how everyone is related by the end of each series.
 They each may seem solely episodic but by the end you see the big picture and how everything fit together.
 They're both pretty psychological and delve into its characters minds to confront their delusions and problems.

 Tragic stories told in a non-linear manner.
 They are both very emotional.